ӰԺ

 Content of Training

 Throughout subspecialty training, the fellow will receive extensive, focused training in all aspects of clinical pediatric cardiology.
-The fellow will have 2 rotations during the first year that will provide an introduction to investigative research where they will have an opportunity to interact with research mentors and begin to develop a program of investigative study with that mentor.
-10 additional months of research will be provided over the remainder of fellowship to further establish a program of investigative research.
+The fellow will have two rotations during the first year that will provide an introduction to investigative research where they will have an opportunity to interact with research mentors and begin to develop a program of investigative study with that mentor.
+Ten additional months of research will be provided over the remainder of fellowship to further establish a program of investigative research.

 Rotation Schedule